-Each Kit includes 1 reusable Pain Relief Device, 2 Adhesives, and 1 Box for storage.
+Each Patch Kit includes 1 reusable Pain Relief Device, 2 Optional Gel Adhesives.

 Great for use on:

 FEATURES AND BENEFITS:

 The lightweight, contoured, flexible design allows freedom of movement and all-day comfort

 Our patch does not need to be directly located on the surface of the skin; it can be separated by thin clothing or cloth.
 The Pain Relief Device can be held in place using a variety of options such as our included gel adhesives, bandaids, safety pins, Coban medical tapes, and wraps, or simply placed over the desired area or laid upon while resting or sleeping.

 Start by placing the patch directly over the pain, wait a few minutes and then move it slightly, and wait a couple more minutes, repeat this process until you are feeling relief.
 Once relief is found then choose the method of securing it in place.
 See our how to use section for more examples.
 We are always happy to answer any questions by phone or email.